Pickleball

 Nets

 Nets are supplied at many courts, but not all.
-See the charts below, and please bring your own net at locations where courts outnumber Parks-supplied nets.
+See the charts below, and please bring your own net to locations where courts outnumber Parks-supplied nets.

 Outdoor Court Locations